-The Six Nations is upon us once again, with Europe's biggest rugby competition getting underway with a mouthwatering clash of France and Ireland on Friday.
-The BBC and ITV will be broadcasting the competition in the UK - but ITV can be a little tricky to access over here in Ireland.
+The Six Nations is upon us once more, with rugby fans buzzing for Europe's premier international competition.
+The games will be shared between BBC and ITV - but ITV can be a little tricky to access over here in Ireland.
 We've done some digging and compiled all the info you need on how to get ITV in Ireland for all of their sports coverage.

-There's plenty of other sport to offer on the channel, with the Six Nations, La Liga, MotoGP, the summer's European Championships, as well as the Grand National, you'll want to know how to get ITV's channels in Ireland.
+There's plenty of other sport to offer on the channel as well.
+With the World Cup, European Championships, FA Cup, Rugby World Cup, Champions Cup, La Liga, MotoGP, as well as the Grand National, you'll want to know how to get ITV's channels in Ireland.

 How to get ITV in Ireland on a Sky Box